-- Little Live ITs is a six-week programme aimed at children aged two to four and their parents - · Children have an interactive play session, supported by a DCCT member of staff, whilst their parents attend an informal learning workshop. - Sessions have an emphasis on raising the skills and knowledge of parents to support their child with leading a healthier lifestyle.

-- Enhanced pathway of support delivered by Health visitors only available through Healthy child - Professionals can refer into HENRY and Little Live IT directly if child aged between 2-4
+ns will • an be Little Live ITs is a six-week programme aimed at children aged two to four and their parents our Children have an interactive play session, supported by a DCCT member of staff, whilst their parents attend an informal learning workshop.
+Sessions have an emphasis on raising the skills and knowledge of parents to support their child with leading a healthier lifestyle.
+Referral Process: Enhanced pathway of support delivered by Health visitors only available through Healthy child Professionals can refer into HENRY and Little Live IT directly if child aged between 2-4